-The Baptist Missionary And Education State Convention has only had twelve Presidents:
+The Baptist Missionary And Education State Convention has only had thirteen Presidents:

 Under Dr. Stephen C. Nash, Presidency for the first time in one hundred and forty –three years the Baptist Missionary And Education Convention has tenure for the first time.
 The Baptist Missionary And Education Constitution was voted active to govern the convention.
 Regional Structure (to bring the convention to the churches) with programing tailored to meet the need of the local church, and encourage local church participation in District Associations, Baptist Missionary And Education State Convention programming.
 During his presidency Dr. Nash enable the convention to have and working Budget and we have a Church-Help Program to assist struggling churches and pastors.
 We have more churches registered than we have had in the last ten to twenty years.